Cray-HPE/uas-mgr/doc/uas_overview.md

 ## UAI Images <a name="main-uaiimages"></a>

-There are threee kinds of UAI images used by the UAS:
+There are three kinds of UAI images used by the UAS:

 * A pre-packaged broker UAI image provided with the UAS
 * A pre-packaged basic end-user UAI Image provided with the UAS